 The following conditions will require a permit for tree removal:

 - Removal of more than five significant trees.
-A significant tree is at least eight inches in diameter, measured four feet above the existing grade.
+A significant tree is at least eight inches in diameter (25 inches in circumference), measured four feet above the existing grade.

 - The property is part of a designated critical area or buffer.

 - The property is a commercial or multifamily zoned property

 - The tree is in a native growth protection area or a retained vegetation area.

 - The tree is on the city’s right of way.

 - The property is located in an R-1 zone in Bridle Trails.